Your Voice Matters in “Your Story” Contest

 Dana Birkmour, author of The Becoming of Cernunnos, draws on ancient mythic traditions to explore transformation, divinity, and the cost of power.
 Her work reflects a deep belief that myth and storytelling are meant to be experienced through voice as much as through text, bringing ancient narrative traditions into modern listening formats.

 Steve Higgs, puts his mystery/thriller storytelling experience to good work in Never to Be Solved, which follows a detective on the last day of his career as he reflects on a thirty-year-old murder case he failed to solve.
+Higgs, a former British Army officer, invites readers to piece together clues and unravel a mystery that has lingered unresolved for decades.

 Julia Huni contributes The Krimson Empire, a sweeping science fiction saga set across an interstellar stage of political intrigue, power struggles, and survival among rival factions in a distant empire.
 Huni drew upon her own experience as a military officer and the memory of what might have been.